KOBENDigital/UmbLogExporter/README.md

 # UmbLogExporter
-A Log Viewer replacement for Umbraco 8
+A Log Viewer replacement for [Umbraco](https://umbraco.com/) 8

 ## What is UmbLogExporter?
-UmbLogExporter builds on the Log Viewer that ships with the Umbraco 8 Core adding options to export logs to a format of your choosing.
+UmbLogExporter builds on the [Log Viewer](https://our.umbraco.com/documentation/getting-started/Backoffice/LogViewer/) that ships with the [Umbraco](https://umbraco.com/) 8 Core adding options to export logs to a format of your choosing.
 It also tweaks the Log Viewer interface allowing you to change the log date range when searching.

-The default implementation exports to Excel format using the [EPPlus](https://www.nuget.org/packages/EPPlus/) nuget package.
+The default export implementation takes logs recorded using the `CompactJsonFormatter` formatter that Umbraco installs with and outputs an Excel file using [EPPlus](https://www.nuget.org/packages/EPPlus/).

 ## Install
 Once installed, the `Log Viewer` node in the settings tree will be replaced with `Log Viewer/Exporter`.